karlkedrovsky/servers/README.md

 This repository contains an Ansible and Vagrant based setup for running development VMs, mostly for Drupal development.
 It is very much a work in progress and there is a very good chance that just about everything could be done a bit better.
 The CI server configuration is very early days, I'm not even using it at the moment.

+I've moved the Ansible role defitions to [their own repo](https://github.com/karlkedrovsky/shared-ansible-roles), you'll need those in order to make the Ansible setup in this repo work

 You'll need to be running a fairly recent version of Ansible.
 I've tested it on 2.1.1 and I know that 2.0 does *not* work.

 ## Assumptons